Conditions and diseases

 Ovarian cancer often goes unnoticed because the disease causes little or no symptoms at an early stage.
 A swollen abdomen and constipation can be a first symptom.

 Treatment of ovarian cancer depends on the extent of the disease and the general condition of the patient.
-Treatment may consist of:
+The treatment may consist of:

 Supervising author: Dr Van Den Broecke Dirk